-Portfolio Manager: Denny Fish is Executive Vice President and Portfolio Manager of the Portfolio, which he has managed or co-managed since January 2016.
+Portfolio Managers: George P. Maris, CFA, is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has managed or co-managed since January 2016.
+Julian McManus is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since January 2018.